Create Your First Cluster

 This setting cannot be changed after the cluster is created.

 Last page!
-Review & Launch lets you double check your settings.
+Review & Launch lets you double check your settings and see the estimated cluster cost.
 When you’re ready, click Launch.

 It will take a little while before your new cluster is ready, so grab your coffee or tea or other hydrating beverage.
 When it’s complete, you’ll see your new cluster with all nodes online and all health checks passed.